Updated: Sep 15

 Is my claim approved if I have not heard from the claims administrator?

 Within a reasonable time, the claims administrator must determine whether to approve or reject the claim.
-If you are filing your claim by yourself and it gets denied, consult with a workers compensation lawyer ASAP.
+If you are filing your claim by yourself and it gets denied, consult with a workers' compensation lawyer in Los Angeles ASAP.
 If a letter denying your request is not sent to you by the claims administrator within 90 days after you submit your claim or confirmed the injury, your application is considered approved in most circumstances.

 Who dictates what kind of job I can do while recovering?